github-education-resources/codespaces-project-template-py/README.md

 ## Make changes using Copilot

 Let's go through some steps to make changes to the code using Copilot.
 This is a great way to learn how to use Copilot and get useful suggestions for faster development.
+Note that these are suggested solutions, and we advise that you review them to ensure they are applicable to your code.

 This Codespaces repository has the Copilot extension enabled already.
 Make sure your account has access to it.
 If you don't have access, you can [request it](https://github.com/login?return_to=%2fgithub-copilot%2fsignup) and then install the extension[here](https://aka.ms/get-copilot).
 If you are a student, you can get Copilot for free [following these instructions](https://techcommunity.microsoft.com/t5/educator-developer-blog/step-by-step-setting-up-github-student-and-github-copilot-as-an/ba-p/3736279?WT.mc_id=academic-0000-alfredodeza).

-Verify Copilot is running
+To ensure that Copilot is running correctly, please follow these steps:

+1. Verify if Copilot is activated by navigating to the extension tab in your codespace and checking the status.
+1. If the status is inactive, recreate the codespace, and enable the extension to ensure that it is activated.

 <details>
 <summary><b>Use Copilot</b></summary>